jrock3/jrock3/README.md

-<h1 style="border-bottom: 0; margin-bottom: 0">Frontend Developer | React, UX, CRO Expert</h1>
+#Frontend Developer | React, UX, CRO Expert
-<h2 style="border-bottom: 0; margin-top: 0">Tulsa, Oklahoma</p>
-<p>I am a frontend developer with over 10 years of experience specializing in high-performance UI and UX design, with a strong focus on conversion rate optimization (CRO).
-Currently, I leverage my skills in Javascript and Javascript frameworks to develop impactful A/B tests and build web applications.</p>
+I am a frontend developer with over 10 years of experience specializing in high-performance UI and UX design, with a strong focus on conversion rate optimization (CRO).
+Currently, I leverage my skills in Javascript and Javascript frameworks to develop impactful A/B tests and build web applications.

-<p>I take pride in building interfaces and applications that people love to use and my passion for user experience inspires me to continue growing my skillset every day.</p>
+I take pride in building interfaces and applications that people love to use and my passion for user experience inspires me to continue growing my skillset every day.

 <!--
 **jrock3/jrock3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.